rwxrob/cmdbox/README.md

 addressing other design concerns anyone reviewing this package might have before choosing to use it.

 * Dashes are dumb.
-The world has suffered enough from moronic design decisions originating from `getopts` long enough.
-Beginning *anything* but negative numbers with dashes on the command line has *always* been an HCI UX anti-pattern.
-There is not a single justifiable case in history where using dashes to identify options was *actually* required.
-In every case, a more intelligent, human approach to the grammar of the command and its arguments would have prevented all of us from fumbling through decades of this absolutely horrid design.
-Therefore, in the CmdBox world "thou shalt not use dashes, ever" is the law and breaking it a cardinal sin --- whether command/action names or arguments (that don't have a legitimate need for dashes in them).
-As Unicode has standardized and become supported in all terminals, and subcommand composite monoliths and conversational interfaces emerge it is well past time to use *actual* human language for the best possible human-command-line user experience, not some monstrous, impossible to remember, command-line pseudo-language not even the computer likes or wants.
-Each command has a language (or at least a grammar) and its time we started treating them like it.
+The world has suffered enough from dubious design decisions made decades ago in the `getops` world when string sizes were limited and usernames no more than eight characters.
+Beginning anything but negative numbers with dashes on the command line has *always* been an HCI UX anti-pattern that we tolerated when we had to, expanded on when we could (with "long" options), and can now sluff off completely and gratefully.
+As Unicode has standardized, and subcommand composite monoliths and conversational interfaces have emerged, it is now more than obvious that each command brings with it a full language grammar specification.
+Isn't it time we started treating them as such?
+  Not only will our code and command lines be more readable but more accessible as well allowing the command line interface to extend to chat services and conversational assistants.
+Until then we are trapped in a prison of unnecessary dashes and obfuscated, esoteric parameters.

 * The `help` and `version` builtins have been converted into command modules that are imported just like any other into a CmdBox composite